Saudade, longing of the Portuguese

 Saudade is what one feels towards people, places, feelings or situations in the following circumstances:

 • An old way of life that is gone

 • A lost lover

 • A faraway place where one was raised

 • Feelings and stimuli one used to have but which one is now tired of

 • One’s lost youth

-Although it relates to feelings of melancholy and fond memories of things, people and days gone by, it can be a rush of sadness coupled with a paradoxical joy derived from acceptance of fate and the hope of recovering or replacing what is lost by something that will either fill the emptiness or provide consolation.
+Although it covers feelings of melancholy and fond memories of things, people and days gone by, it can be a mix of sadness and paradoxical joy derived from acceptance of fate and the hope of recovering or replacing what is lost by something that will either fill the emptiness or provide consolation.

-According to historians, this word came to life in the 15th Century when Portuguese ships sailed to Africa and Asia.
+According to historians, this word came to life in the 15th Century when Portuguese ships sailed to Africa and Asia to open trade routes and establish an overseas empire.
 A sadness was felt for those who departed in the long journeys to the unknown and disappeared in shipwrecks, died in battle, or simply never returned.
 Those who stayed behind – the women, children and old folks – deeply suffered from their absence.
 There was the constant feeling of something that was missing, the yearning for the presence of the loved ones who had sailed.